timewave-computer/lightwave/README.md

 verified block.

 # (Re-)Initialization
-Most ZK Light Clients (Lodestar, Nimbus, ...) don't maintain the full finality proof history for all slots.
+Most Light Clients (Lodestar, Nimbus, ...) don't maintain the full finality proof history for all slots.
 Because of this we have a fallback / re-initialization strategy, that we can use in case our prover goes down for an extended period (25 hours +).